-Chapter 13 debtors are required to (A) make plan payments through wage deductions, automated clearing house (ACH) payments, electronic funds transfer (EFT), or a similar payment method that results in an electronic credit to the chapter 13 trustee’s account, and (B) specify the form of payment in Part 2.2 of the plan, unless the debtor obtains a Court order waiving the requirement for cause based upon exigent circumstances.
+Chapter 13 debtors are required to: (A) make plan payments through direct wage deductions, TFS e-wage deductions (TFS), automated clearing house (ACH) payments, electronic funds transfer (EFT), or a similar payment method that results in an electronic credit to the chapter 13 trustee’s account, unless the debtor obtains a Court order waiving the requirement for cause based on exigent circumstances; and (B) specify the form of payment in Part 2.2 of the plan and Vt.
+LB Form 8.

-Unless the Court waives this requirement, a debtor must obtain an order implementing a wage withholding or a direct debit to be eligible for plan confirmation.
+Unless the Court waives the above requirement, a debtor must obtain an order implementing direct wage deductions or TFS, ACH, EFT, or similar payment method to be eligible for plan confirmation.

 Until a payment order is in effect, the debtor must make all plan payments in the form of a cashier’s check, certified check, bank draft, or money order payable to the “Chapter 13 Trustee,” and mail the payments directly to the chapter 13 trustee at the address that the trustee designates.

-The face of the payment instrument, as well as any electronic payment, must include the debtor’s name and case number.
+The face of the payment instrument, as well as any electronic payment, must include the debtor’s name and bankruptcy case number.

 Minimum Plan Payment Amount.

-Every chapter 13 plan must require the debtor to make a payment of at least $50.00 each month the case is pending, unless the Court waives this requirement.
+Every chapter 13 plan must require the debtor to make a payment of at least $50 each month the case is pending, unless the Court waives this requirement.

+Payment of Trustee Commission on Dismissal or Conversion.

+When a chapter 13 case is dismissed or converted to another chapter prior to confirmation of the debtor’s plan, the chapter 13 trustee shall collect as compensation the percentage fee pursuant to 28 U.S.C. § 586(e) from any plan payments the debtor has made.

 Vt.
 LBR 3071-1.
-Secured Creditors’ Obligation to Provide Account Information and Statements to Debtors Post-Petition.
+Secured Creditors’ and Lessors’ Obligation to Provide Account Information and Statements to Debtors Post-Petition.

-Definitions.

-For purposes of this Rule the following terms have the stated meanings:

-“Mortgage Creditor” includes any party who has a claim secured by a mortgage on real property,

-“Creditor” includes any party who holds a claim secured by personal property and any lessor of assumed leases on personal property,

-“Secured Creditor” includes Mortgage Creditor and Creditor, and

-“Other Secured Debt” includes all debts secured by property other than the debtor’s primary residence or assumed leases on personal property.

-Purpose; Protection Assured to Secured Creditors.
+Purpose; Protection Assured to Secured Creditors and Lessors.

-Secured Creditors are required to provide loan statements to debtors post-petition with respect to secured loans in each bankruptcy case in which (1) the debtor retains possession of the collateral, and (2) is required to make contract installment payments directly to the Secured Creditor.
-The Secured Creditor must also provide specific contact information to the debtor so the debtor may obtain accurate, up-to-date information on the status of the secured loan as needed.
+Secured creditors and lessors of assumed leases are required to provide loan statements to debtors post-petition with respect to any loans in the bankruptcy case under which the debtor (1) retains possession of the collateral or leased property and (2) is required to make contract installment payments directly to the creditor.
+The creditor must also provide specific contact information to the debtor so the debtor may obtain accurate, up-to-date information on the status of the loan as needed.

-Applicability of Rule Generally.
+Applicability of Rule.

-This Rule applies (1) in cases filed under chapters 7, 12, and 13, (2) to consumer loan relationships, and (3) as long as the debtor is protected by the automatic stay.
-It does not apply to debts secured by non-consensual liens (e.g., tax liens, judgment liens, restitution liens).
+This Rule applies: (A) in cases filed under chapters 7, 11, 12, and 13; (B) to consumer loan relationships; and (C) as long as the debtor is protected by the automatic stay.

+This Rule does not apply: (A) to debts secured by non-consensual liens (e.g., tax liens, judgment liens, restitution liens); (B) where the collateral is vacant land or has been abandoned; or (C) where a mortgage is granted in conjunction with a commercial or business loan, notwithstanding whether the lien is on residential real property.

-Applicability to Debt Secured by a Mortgage on Real Property and Monthly Statements.
+Monthly Statements for Debts Secured by a Mortgage on Real Property.

-The Mortgage Creditor must provide monthly statements to each chapter 12 or 13 debtor whose plan indicates an intent to retain the Mortgage Creditor’s collateral or whose statement of intent indicates an intent to pay the Mortgage Creditor.
-The Mortgage Creditor must also provide monthly statements to each chapter 7 debtor who has expressed an intent in their statement of intent (served on the Mortgage Creditor) to retain the Mortgage Creditor’s collateral.
-The monthly statements must contain at least the following information concerning the post-petition mortgage payments the debtor will make directly to the Mortgage Creditor:
+Secured creditors whose claims are secured by a mortgage on real property must provide monthly statements to each chapter 11, 12, or 13 debtor whose plan indicates an intent to retain the creditor’s collateral or whose statement of intent indicates an intent to pay the creditor.
+The creditor must also provide monthly statements to each chapter 7 debtor who has expressed an intent in their statement of intent (served on the creditor) to retain the creditor’s collateral.
+The monthly statements must contain at least the following information concerning the post-petition mortgage payments the debtor will make directly to the creditor:

-the date of the statement and the date the next payment is due,
+the date of the statement and the date the next payment is due;